Use Your Pennsylvania Tax Dollars to Build Brighter Future

 What are the tax benefits of making an EITC-qualified gift?

-Participating in Pennsylvania’s EITC program is one of the most efficient ways to make a meaningful impact on local education.
-By redirecting your state tax dollars through United Way of the Greater Lehigh Valley, you can significantly expand your giving power while receiving substantial tax benefits in return.
+Participating in Pennsylvania’s EITC program is one of the most efficient ways to support education in our region.
+By redirecting your state tax dollars through United Way of the Greater Lehigh Valley, you can significantly expand your giving power while receiving substantial state tax credits and federal deductions in return.

 The example below shows how a $12,000 contribution can yield powerful results: